taylorvance/dotfiles/README.md

 ## Usage

 Use at your own risk.
+I encourage you to peruse the install script.
+It's like 30 lines of code.

 ```
 |-- dotfiles